iguanajuice/sway-font-awesome/README.md

 # Contribution

-If there are any apps that I haven't added an icon for yet; please open an issue.
+If there are any apps that I haven't added an icon for yet; please open an issue with the `app_id` or `class` of the application that's missing an icon.

+You can find the app_id/class by launching the app and running `swaymsg -t get_tree` in a terminal.